calvium/react-native-component-viewer/README.md

 # Registering Test Components

-When testing acomponent such as a Button, you'll most likely want to view all the possible states of the button on a single screen
+When testing a component such as a Button, you'll most likely want to view all the possible states of the button on a single screen

 For example: